Nov 01Celebrating National Night Out

 High above Gardner House, on the corner of Martin Luther King Jr. Way and Hanford St. in Seattle’s Columbia City neighborhood, tents were aligned in rows.
 The smell of grilled hot dogs and hamburgers filled the air, while kids, parents, and residents congregated around tables, shared food, laughed, danced to the sounds of music, and made memories.

-At the end of the evening, a powerful message remained…What makes Mercy Housing so special are the communities built inside of these beautiful buildings.
+At the end of the evening, a powerful message remained…What makes Mercy Housing so special is the communities built inside these beautiful buildings.
 We often say, “The true work begins after the first resident moves in.”
 And, during National Night Out 2023, you could feel the power of the community stronger than ever.

 You may also like: